-Doctor-prescribed paraffin treatments are covered by Medicare.
+Doctor-prescribed paraffin treatments may be covered by Medicare or Private Insurance.
 Check with your insurance company for details (Therabath does not process insurance requests or reimbursements.).

 As with any medical treatment, if you have specific questions, consult a physician or physical therapist before using this device to determine if thermotherapy is right for you.
 See our Therabath product manual for contraindications.

 Yes.
 The Therabath was originally designed for portability for patients who were receiving treatments in the physical therapy or doctor’s office.
 Though the unit has all of the safety features needed for hospital use, this also makes it the safest unit to have in your home.

 We suggest that you do not reuse or throw it back into the unit after the paraffin has been removed from your skin because it contains material that will eventually form a sediment on the bottom of the unit.
 When you reuse the paraffin, you will need to clean your Therabath more often.